Using an Adoption Agency

 Expenses of Agency Adoptions

 If you choose a private agency for your adoption, you can expect to pay a high premium for their services.
-If you have been matched with a pregnant woman through the agency, you may end up paying for the medical and living expenses of the mother during her pregnancy.
-Additionally, because it is a private agency, the costs to you will also go towards paying the salaries of the adoption agency works, as well as the agency's overhead.
+If you've been matched with a pregnant woman through the agency, you may end up paying for the medical and living expenses of the mother during her pregnancy.

 Finally, aside from adoption agency fees, keep in mind that you may still have to hire and pay an attorney to prepare the adoption paperwork and attend court for your adoption proceedings.
 Paying an attorney anywhere between $50 and $500 an hour will add to the cost of your adoption.